 A QUICK NOTE

-The town of Greenwich is broken into four main neighborhoods: Greenwich, Cos Cob, Riverside and Old Greenwich.
+The town of Greenwich is broken into four main neighborhoods: Greenwich (sometimes referred to as Greenwich Proper), Cos Cob, Riverside and Old Greenwich.
 Each has its own mailing address and zip code, with Greenwich having two separate zip codes.
 Greenwich features several diverse areas within the region which include Back-Country, Mid-Country, Belle Haven, Byram and Byram Shore, Downtown Greenwich, Glenville and Pemberwick.

 Founded in 1640, Greenwich has evolved from a farming community to an affluent enclave with a cosmopolitan vibe.
 Greenwich is the western-most town in beautiful Fairfield County.
-As a favored home base for many commuters, Greenwich is only a 50-minute train ride to Grand Central.
+As a favored home base for many commuters, Greenwich has four different train stations, with the Greenwich station having a 50-minute express train to Grand Central.

 Combining small-town charm with city convenience, Greenwich provides rich culture and sophisticated amenities surrounded by stunning shores and quaint countryside.
 Greenwich Avenue is the town’s main commercial district, offering high-end stores and trendy restaurants.